-Traditional Transfer Credit Saint Leo University recognizes transfer credit from regionally accredited institutions.
-Non-regionally accredited coursework may be considered on a case-by-case basis.
-Transfer credit is assessed on the educational quality of the learning experience; the comparability of the nature, content, and level of the learning experience; and the applicability of the learning experience in light of the student's educational goals.
-Credit earned more than 10 years prior to the date of application to Saint Leo University is subject to review when the transfer evaluation is done and may not be applicable to a current degree program.
-The maximum number of credits that can be transferred and accepted from community or junior colleges by Saint Leo University is 64 hours.
 The associate of arts degree holder may earn a bachelor's degree by electing one of Saint Leo University's majors, satisfying all degree requirements, and completing a minimum of 30 credit hours at Saint Leo University, 15 of which must be in the major.

-Students who transfer to the University are not expected to complete the entire core, for we recognize that other colleges and universities have legitimate alternative means of providing students with a firm basis with liberal arts.
-Students transferring to Saint Leo University with an associate of arts degree will have LINK (general education) requirements met with the exception of COM 140: Basic Computer Skills (or successfully pass a PC applications competency examination) and a religious studies course at the 300 or 400 level.
-Students who hold a bachelor's degree from a regionally accredited college or university will be considered to have satisfied all LINK (general education) requirements, except for a religious studies course at the 300 or 400 level, for a degree from Saint Leo University.
+Students who transfer to the University are not expected to complete the entire University Exploration (general education) courses for we recognize that other colleges and universities have legitimate alternative means of providing students with a basis in the liberal arts.
+Students transferring to Saint Leo University with an associate of arts degree in liberal arts will have University Explorations requirements met with the exception of the University Exploration Foundation courses and a religion course.

+Students who hold a bachelor's degree from a regionally accredited college or university will be considered to have satisfied all University Exploration (general education) requirements except a religion course for a degree from Saint Leo University.
 Such students may earn a bachelor's degree by electing one of Saint Leo University's majors, satisfying all degree requirements, and completing a minimum of 30 credit hours at Saint Leo University, 15 of which must be in the major.
 No quality points are awarded for transfer credit.

 Permission to enroll in courses at another institution of higher education will be granted to students only in one of the following situations: (a) if the course the student wishes to take is not offered by Saint Leo University, (b) if the student is in senior status and is required to take a particular course for graduation that is not scheduled to be offered during that student's senior year, or (c) if the student has met residency requirements but no longer has access to a Saint Leo University Center.
 Prior approval to take courses elsewhere must be sought by the student in order to ensure that the course credits will be acceptable to the University and, where appropriate, would be applicable to the student's degree requirements.
 The student must meet with his or her academic Dean, Regional Continuing Education Center Director, or COL Director, as appropriate, to request such an approval.
 Upon completion of a course taken elsewhere, the student must have an official transcript forwarded from the other institution to his or her Center at Saint Leo University.
-Nontraditional Transfer Credit